devv-leo/GPT3/README.md

 - React file and folder structure
 - Fundamentals of the CSS BEM Model
 - From soft and pleasant animations to complex gradients
-- Perfectly placed media queries for satisfactory responsiveness covering almost devices
+- Placed media queries for satisfactory responsiveness covering almost devices